glondu/belenios/README.md

 ### External code

-The booth (web-based voting client) has been imported from Helios and adapted for our needs.
-It uses code from many origins; please refer to each file for accurate copyright and licensing information.
+Please refer to each file for accurate copyright and licensing information.